WAVE: Learning Unified & Versatile Audio-Visual Embeddings with Multimodal LLM: Experimental Settings

 WAVE is built on the 7 billion (B) parameter version of Qwen2.5-Omni \citep{xu2025qwen2}.
 Specifically, the LLM backbone, the visual encoder, and the speech encoder are all initialised from the pre-trained weights of Qwen2.5-Omni, which allows WAVE to inherit the powerful multimodal perception and reasoning capabilities of the foundation model.
 For the dedicated audio encoder, we adopt BEATs encoder \citep{chen2022beats} and further append a trainable aligner to align its output with the LLM's input space.
 The aligner consists of a two-layer MLP projector with a GELU activation function.
 To ensure efficient fine-tuning, we employ the low-rank adaptation (LoRA) \citep{hu2022lora} technique on the LLM backbone.
 The LoRA modules are configured with a rank of 128 and a scaling factor of 2.0.
 A dropout rate of 0.05 is applied to the LoRA modules during training to mitigate overfitting.
 To generate the ultimate multimodal embeddings, a two-layer MLP with a GELU activation function serves as the fusion module to fuse features from different layers of the LLM.
 The temperature $\tau$ of the model is set to 0.01.

 As for the model input, videos, in general, are sampled at 2 frames per second, with a maximum of 128 frames sampled.
 For videos longer than 64 seconds, 128 frames are uniformly sampled to conserve memory resources.
+The maximum resolution for each frame is 176400 pixels.
 For audio input, the waveform signals are resampled to 16,000 Hz.
+Other preprocessing settings are identical to those of Qwen2.5-Omni.